Dr. Cohen treats all children. We recommend that our little loved ones start seeing our office regularly from the age of 3.

 - All Pediatric Emergencies

 Pediatric dentistry, also known as Pedodontics, is a special field of dentistry that involves children.
-For children of all ages, it is incredibly important that dental care and prevention be taken to ensure a bright and beautiful smile for life.
+For children of all ages, it is incredibly important that dental care and preventative measures be taken to ensure a bright and beautiful smile for life.

 What Does Pediatric Dentistry Entail?

 Pediatric dentistry involves a range of procedures and treatments to ensure that a child’s teeth are kept clean and healthy.
-It is their job to both educate the child on proper oral hygiene as well as to connect with parents who are trying to do what is best for their kids.
+It is their job to both educate the child on proper oral hygiene, as well as to connect with parents who are trying to learn what is best for their kids.
 Some of the important roles of pediatric dentistry include:

 - Preventative Care – Dr. Cohen will provide preventative care to help avoid cavities and other dental-related problems.
-Preventative care includes exams, x-rays, cleanings, fluoride
+Preventative care includes exams, x-rays, cleanings, and fluoride.

-- Intervention – If decay is present on the teeth or if there is a problem with development, it is the dentist’s job to intervene and provide reliable, safe and comfortable treatment.
-Because pediatric dentists are able to provide a relaxing environment for kids, they are able to perform these procedures easier than a typical dental office.
+- Intervention – If decay is present on the teeth, or if there is a problem with development, it is the dentist’s job to intervene and provide reliable, safe and comfortable treatment.
+When pediatric dentists are able to provide a relaxing environment for kids, they are able to perform these procedures easier than a typical dental office.

 Why It’s Important for Kids to Visit a Dentist

-It is vitally important that kids have a good sense of the importance of visiting the dentist and because of this, it is imperative that you make it a habit to bring your child to the dentist twice a year for checkups and cleanings.
-When this is made to be a habit, kids will grow up to be adults who regularly visit their dental provider.
+It is essential that kids have a good sense of the importance of visiting the dentist.
+It is imperative that you make it a habit to bring your child to the dentist twice a year for checkups and cleanings.
+When this habit is established while they are young, kids will grow up to be adults who regularly visit their dental provider.